Supposedly the Kimberley is pristine and untouched, the world's largest true wilderness.

 Introduced animals are just as destructive.
-Wild donkeys, horses, camels, buffaloes and pigs have already been mentioned.
+Wild donkeys, horses, camels, buffaloes and pigs...
 Few overseas visitors are aware that cats are a serious threat and plague.
 The numbers of feral cats are exploding across all of Australia.
 This are not your cute little pussy cats any more.
 Our feral cats are large, vicious, supremely adaptable and highly efficient killers.
 Our native birds and lizards are no match for them.

-Another potential disaster is knocking on our doors in the east.
-The highly poisonous cane toad is continuing its unstoppable march across northern Australia and has reached the Victoria River and Timber Creek area.
-It is expected to enter WA and the Kimberley over the 2008/09 wet season.
+The highly poisonous cane toad is continuing its unstoppable march across northern Australia and reached the Mitchell Plateau and the Leopold Ranges Conservation Park (includes Bell Gorge) in the 2017/18 wet season.

 Any native animals that prey on frogs and toads are at risk.
-Freshwater crocodile and goanna populations have plummeted or disappeared wherever the cane toad became established in the Northern Territory.
+Freshwater crocodile and goanna populations have plummeted or disappeared wherever the cane toad became established.

-Now emergency programs are under way to relocate vulnerable species like the Northern Quoll to offshore islands in the hope to save them from extinction.
-The rare pygmy crocodile probably won't be so lucky.
-It has disappeared from its location in Arnhem Land and now the cane toads are only 20 km from the only other waterhole, on the WA border, where this rare species has been recorded.
+Emergency programs tried to relocate vulnerable species like the Northern Quoll to offshore islands in the hope to save them from extinction.
+The rare pygmy crocodile had disappeared from its location in Arnhem Land and had been recorded in WA at only other waterhole, on the WA border, just before the cane toads reached it.
 Only discovered and already lost...

 Despite the impressive fight that the Kununurra community has put up there is no solution in sight.
 Some money is being spent in the Kimberley to at least survey and record what we are about to lose, but at this point that seems to be all we can do.
-The cane toads will be here sooner or later.
+The cane toads will be on the west coast sooner or later.

 Lake Argyle and the now permanent flow of the lower Ord River have changed the face of the area forever.
 While the Ramsar protected new wetlands are an attraction and bird paradise in their own right, they are man made and the project brought a host of other problems with it.